-- 1.6 The Licensing Authority for practitioners is - (a) In GB, the Secretary of State; - (b) In NI, the Department of Health (NI) - 1.7 ARSAC provides advice on the issue of licences to the relevant Licensing Authority.
+- (c) in Wales, the Welsh Ministers - (d) in Northern Ireland, the Department of Health (NI) - 1.6 The Licensing Authority for practitioner licences is - (a) in GB, the Secretary of State - (b) in NI, the Department of Health (NI) - 1.7 ARSAC provides advice on the issue of licences to the relevant Licensing Authority.
 Applications are processed by Public Health England (PHE). - 1.8 The purpose for which each radioactive substance specified in a licence may be administered is defined as research, diagnosis or treatment. - 1.9 A licence may be revoked or varied by the Licensing Authority at any time. - 1.10 A licence is valid for the period specified on the licence.
 The majority of licences are issued for 5 years; however licences with a shorter duration may be issued as appropriate.